 Based on my malware simulation test, Heimdal’s deep packet inspection service works very well — Heimdal was able to block all 23 of the scenarios that I simulated.
 In contrast, Windows Defender only blocked 19.
 Unfortunately, Heimdal also blocked some legitimate programs and connections, which is annoying, especially for users that have a hard time figuring out if their antivirus has flagged a false positive or not.

 Fortunately, it’s pretty easy to whitelist specific sites, files, and processes with DarkLayer Guard, as you simply add the site, file, or process inside a clearly-marked box.
 However, it would be nice if this was integrated into the firewall’s rule system — I don’t want to have to set up a rule in the firewall and add an entry to DarkLayer Guard’s whitelist every time Heimdal blocks something unnecessarily.
-Competitors like BullGuard and McAfee make it a lot easier to add firewall rules.
+Competitors like McAfee make it a lot easier to add firewall rules.

 In summary, Heimdal’s deep packet inspection service is good for security, but it’s pretty annoying.
 It’s very effective at catching malware files and network threats in real-time, but it’s not intuitively designed and I didn’t like how many false positives it returned in my testing.
 However, its use of TTPC and machine learning make it a great feature for users looking to ensure that their devices and networks are as safe as possible.

 X-ploit Resilience is a useful tool that flags outdated software and automatically patches and updates most programs — and it’s available as a free download.
 Since hackers often take advantage of the security vulnerabilities of outdated software for exploit attacks, this feature is an excellent security add-on.
 While antiviruses like McAfee offer vulnerability scanners that flag out-of-date software, Avira is the only major competitor other than Heimdal that also offers automatic software updating.